adhavswapna/Ecommerce-Project/README.md

 # 📄 License

+Copyright © 2026 Swapna Adhav.
+All Rights Reserved.

-This project is created for educational and portfolio purposes.
+This project is provided for portfolio and educational purposes only.
+You may view the source code, but you may not copy, modify, distribute, or use this project or substantial portions of its source code without prior written permission from the author.